viktorlott/BankID/README.md

 ### Identity verification

-> This is an implementation for the Swedish BankID Authorization Solution
+> This is an implementation for the Swedish BankID Authentication Solution

 ### BankID Authentication